Sea-Snell/micro_config/README.md

 ```

 ## `ConfigScript`s load associated objects or functions.
-* To do this, all `ConfigScript`s implement `unroll(self, metaconfig)`.
+* To do this, all `ConfigScript`s implement `unroll(self, metaconfig: MetaConfig)`.
 * The `metaconfig` parameter is another dataclass which specifies configs for the config framework.
+Feel free to subclass `MetaConfig`.

 For example, loading the dataset from the config:
 ``` python